 Corporate governance is an essential component of a successful business.
 In addition to the framework through which organizational goals are achieved, it helps build trust, integrity, and transparency in the minds of all stakeholders.
 Good corporate governance principles and practices contribute to sustainable growth and risk avoidance with value creation for both shareholders and the immediate society.
 Compliance with such governance standards would ensure long-term success coupled with a good reputation in the market.

-Corporate Governance Meaning FAQs
+Corporate Governance Meaning: FAQs

-1. What is corporate governance?
+Q3.
+What is principle 7 of corporate governance?